kubestellar/kubestellar/QUICKSTART.md

 kind delete cluster --name guilder
 ```

-Stop and uninstall KubeStellar use the following command:
+Stop the KubeStellar controllers and destroy the ESPW with the following command.

 ```shell
 kubestellar stop
 ```

-Stop and uninstall KubeStellar and kcp with the following command:
+Finally, assuming you have followed all the above steps and not
+changed working directory, the following command will remove all
+remaining traces of the above activity.

 ```shell
 remove-kubestellar